-I’m down here in Las Vegas at a fitness business meeting/mastermind and I ran into Rob King.
+I’m down in Las Vegas at a fitness business meeting/mastermind, and I ran into Rob King.

-I seem to run into Rob King all over the world and he was also down here in Las Vegas.
+I seem to have run into Rob King worldwide, and he was also down here in Las Vegas.

 Rob does a lot when it comes to the supplements side of things.

-I had a couple of questions for him about supplements and protein supplements and he’s going to share his answers with you.
+I had a couple of questions for him about supplements and protein supplements, and he will share his answers with you.